rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 }
 ```

 This macro works for async because `impl Future` rarely requires additional bounds other than Send, so we can set our users up for success.
-See [this blog post](https://blog.rust-lang.org/inside-rust/2023/05/03/stabilizing-async-fn-in-trait.html) for a more thorough explanation of the problem.[^cut-scope]

-[^cut-scope]: Note that we originally said we would solve the Send bound problem before shipping `async fn` in traits, but we decided to cut that from the scope and ship the `trait-variant` crate instead.
+See the FAQ below for an example of where this is needed.

 ### Dynamic dispatch